Special Education (SPE)

 SPE 555: Pre-Practicum (0 credits)

-The seminar is a competency based course which is part of the Programs in Special Education leading to licensure in Massachusetts.
+The seminar is a competency-based course that is part of the Programs in Special Education leading to licensure in Massachusetts.
 The seminar is designed to ensure that Teacher Candidates understand the requirements of the practicum and is placed in an appropriate setting.
 During this course, teacher candidates complete: 80 hours of a pre-practicum field-based experience; complete their first observation; and conduct their first three-way meeting as aligned with the requirements of the Massachusetts Candidate Assessment of Performance (CAP).
 Attendance at bi-weekly seminars is required during the pre-practicum experience.

 SPE 556: Supporting Comm. and Social Develop ment for Students with Autism (3 credits)